BitBuf/nbt/README.md

   <br>
 </h1>

-<h4 align="center">Basic library for reading and writing Minecraft's NBT format.</h4>
+<h4 align="center">Flexible and intuitive library for reading and writing Minecraft's NBT format.</h4>

 <p align="center">
   <a href="#overview">Overview</a>